codepeak/magento2-currency/README.md

 ## Contribute

 Feel free to **fork** and contribute to this module.
 Simply create a pull request and we'll review and merge your changes to master branch.

+## About Codepeak

+Codepeak is a Magento consultant agency located in Sweden.
+For more information, please visit [codepeak.se](https://codepeak.se).